coryaent/krause/README.md

 [![Docker image size](https://img.shields.io/docker/image-size/coryaent/krause?style=flat-square)](https://hub.docker.com/r/coryaent/krause)

 Krause allows one to easily setup an eventually consistent, highly available, Redis-compatible datastore.
+It is suitable as a cache or message broker.

 ## Overview
 [KeyDB](https://keydb.dev/) is a fork of [Redis](https://redis.io/) which strives to maintain 100% [compatibility](https://docs.keydb.dev/docs/compatibility/) with the Redis wire protocol.
-Keyes is a script which assists with running KeyDB on multiple nodes within Docker Swarm by adding automatic discovery to KeyDB.
+Krause is a wrapper which assists with running KeyDB on multiple nodes within Docker Swarm by adding automatic discovery to KeyDB.

 Krause enables automatic discovery by querying Swarm's DNS server for a lookup of ```tasks.<service-name>.```